 All materials should be submitted electronically no later than 5 pm on Monday, March 10, 2014 to Alison Siler, [firstname.lastname@example.org ].
 Letters of recommendation should be submitted as e-mail attachments sent directly from the office of the individual writing the letter.
 The attachments should be in PDF format--if that is not possible a Word doc will be accepted.

 - Updated CV.
 Applicants are encouraged to use the highlighting function in Word to highlight activities, awards, and publications that should be considered in support of this application.

 - Personal Statement.
 Describe activities and accomplishments that support “superior achievement” in at least one of the six categories mentioned above.
 Also include why membership in the AOE is being requested.
 This narrative may not exceed to two single-spaced pages.

 - Letter of endorsement and support from your department chair.
-The chair’s letter of support should indicate why this individual has been chosen for this nomination over other good teachers in the department.
+The chair’s letter of support should indicate why this individual has been chosen for this nomination over other good faculty in the department.
 In addition, the chair’s letter should include a summary of the faculty member’s student or resident evaluations, if relevant to the application.